yellowbyte/zero-footprint-opaque-predicates/docs/framac_setup.md

 Suppose your single C file is called "simple.c", to automate renaming use this command: `sed -i 's/<filename>/simple/g' GNUmakefile`

 Frama-C has some knobs to turn that allows user to tune its analysis.
-We plan to make another tutorial that explains some of the knobs for tuning the analysis in the future.
+We plan to make another tutorial that explains some of those knobs in the future.